-Calculators during Examinations: Students will be provided a basic calculator that can add, subtract, multiply, and divide for exams.
+Calculators during Examinations: For exams taken in person, students will be provided a basic calculator that can add, subtract, multiply, and divide for exams.
 They may not bring their own calculators.
+No graphing calculators may be used during any exams.